ychab/mymoney/docs/users.rst

 Because being authenticated is required, an anonymous user could **only** access the ``/login`` url (``LOGIN_URL``) or back-office (``ADMIN_BASE_URL``).
-Any attempt as an anonymous user to access an another url would redirect on the login page.
+Any attempt as an anonymous user to access an another url would redirect to the login page.